svelteness/svelte-jester/README.md

 </p>

 <p>
 This version requires Jest >= 27 and defaults to ESM.
-If you want to use CJS, you need to specify the <strong>full path</strong> for the jest transformer in your jest config.
+If you want to use CJS, you need to omit the `extensionsToTreatAsEsm` option in your jest config.
 </p>

 [![version][version-badge]][package]